Westminster Bridge Road: The route

-It then passes under the railway viaduct south of Waterloo station and intersects with Lower Marsh and Upper March before reaching the junction at Lambeth North Underground station (named Kennington Road when it opens on 10 March 1906, renamed Westminster Bridge Road in July 1906, and renamed again in April 1917 as Lambeth North).
-There Baylis Road, Hercules Road and the A23 branch off, the latter southward as Kennington Road.
-The intersection was once known as Asylum Circus due to its proximity to the Bethlem Royal Hospital, which from 1815 to 1930 was in the building that now houses the Imperial War Museum, 0.3 miles southeast on Lambeth Road.
+The road then passes beneath the railway viaduct south of Waterloo station and intersects with Lower Marsh and Upper Marsh before reaching the junction at Lambeth North Underground station.
+The station opened on 10 March 1906 as Kennington Road, was renamed Westminster Bridge Road in July 1906, and received its present name, Lambeth North, in April 1917.
+At this junction, Baylis Road, Hercules Road and the A23 branch off, the last continuing south as Kennington Road.
+The intersection was formerly known as Asylum Circus because of its proximity to the Bethlem Royal Hospital, which occupied from 1815 to 1930 the building now used by the Imperial War Museum, about 0.3 miles southeast on Lambeth Road.

-The road continues as the A3202 and turns to east-northeast as it enters the St George's one-way system (traffic flows eastbound only, including cycles) and ends at St George's Circus, where Waterloo Road, Blackfriars Road, Borough Road, London Road and Lambeth Road meet.
+The route continues as the A3202 and turns east-northeast as it enters the St George's one-way system, where traffic, including cycles, flows eastbound only.
+It ends at St George's Circus, where Waterloo Road, Blackfriars Road, Borough Road, London Road and Lambeth Road converge.

-Originally, the western part of the road was numbered as part of the A23; the latter now starts at Lambeth North tube station and no longer includes Westminster Bridge Road.
+The western section of the road was originally numbered as part of the A23.
+That road now begins at Lambeth North tube station and no longer includes Westminster Bridge Road.